About the Community Infrastructure Levy

 Public Consultation on revised Camden CIL rates

-It is proposed to increase the rates of Camden for offices, research and development, and hotel uses in Central London and adjust the rates for other uses in line with building cost inflation.
-Government legislation sets out that before Camden can change its CIL rates it needs to present its proposals to an Examination in Public before an independent inspector.
-A public consultation is currently being carried out on these proposals and can be viewed here.
+We propose to increase the rates in Camden for offices, research and development, and hotel uses in Central London.
+We also propose to adjust the rates for other uses in line with building cost inflation.
+Government legislation states that Camden must present its proposals to an Examination in Public before an independent inspector.
+This is before we can change our CIL rates.

 Examination in Public 2020

-Camden submitted its proposal for an examination in public on the 20th February 2020.
-For more information click here.
+Camden submitted its proposal for an examination in public on the 20 February 2020.